nordic-institute/X-Road/doc/UseCases/uc-cs_x-road_use_case_model_for_central_server_management_1.2_Y-883-6.md

 8. System logs the event “Upload backup file” to the audit log.

-9. System displays the backup file in the the list of configuration backup files.XRDDEV
+9. System displays the backup file in the the list of configuration backup files.

 **Extensions**: